saifookhan/moia-scala-engineer-saif-imran/src/README.md

      - compromises of a table view with Train name, terminal info, train direction, number of passengers.
      - the UI updates every two seconds.
      - A form is available for adding a request.
+     -
+  3. ci/cd
+     - Github actions are used for auto deployment of code on Heroku.
+     - Automated tests are also run in Github Actions.

 ### How algorithm works?